xxsimoxx/send-me-your-position/README.md

 - Set askname=0 if you don't want the plugin to ask their name
 <HR>
 <center>This plugin is made with ♥ specifically for [ClassicPress](https://www.classicpress.net).</center>

+## GDPR
+The plugin doesn't collect *ANY* information.

+## What it does not does not do
+- Open in a new window (that's for prevent Chrome to block like a popup)
+- Send the message via WhatsApp.
+It only prepares it.